Reward Imputation with Sketching for Contextual Batched Bandits: Introduction

-Theoretical and experimental analyses in Section~\ref{sec:PR:PA} indicate that better performance of CBB is achievable if the rewards of the non-executed actions can be received.
-Motivated by these observations, we propose a novel reward imputation approach for the non-executed actions, which mimics the reward generation mechanisms of environments.
-We conclude our contributions as follows. \begin{itemize} \item To fully utilize feedback information in CBB, we formulate the reward imputation as a problem of imputation regularized ridge regression, where the policy can be updated efficiently using sketching. \item We prove that our reward imputation approach obtains a relative-error bound for sketching approximation, achieves an instantaneous regret with a controllable bias and a smaller variance than that without reward imputation, has a lower bound of the sketch size independently of the overall number of steps, enjoys a sublinear regret bound against the optimal policy, and reduces the time complexity from $O(B d^2)$ to $O(c d^2)$ for each action in one episode, where $B$ denotes the batch size, $c$ the sketch size, and $d$ the dimension of the context space, satisfying $d< c<B$. \item We present two practical variants of our reward imputation approach, including the rate-scheduled version that sets the imputation rate without tuning, and the version for nonlinear rewards. \item We carried out extensive experiments on a synthetic dataset, the publicly available Criteo dataset to demonstrate our performance, empirically analyzed the influence of different parameters, and verified the correctness of the theoretical results. \end{itemize}
+(1)~To fully utilize feedback information in CBB, we formulate the reward imputation as a problem of imputation regularized ridge regression, where the policy can be updated efficiently using sketching.\\ (2)~We prove that our reward imputation approach obtains a relative-error bound for sketching approximation, achieves an instantaneous regret with a controllable bias and a smaller variance than that without reward imputation, has a lower bound of the sketch size independently of the overall number of steps, enjoys a sublinear regret bound against the optimal policy, and reduces the time complexity from $O(B d^2)$ to $O(c d^2)$ for each action in one episode, where $B$ denotes the batch size, $c$ the sketch size, and $d$ the dimension of the context space, satisfying $d< c<B$.\\ (3)~We present two practical variants of our reward imputation approach, including the rate-scheduled version that sets the imputation rate without tuning, and the version for nonlinear rewards.\\ (4)~We carried out extensive experiments on a synthetic dataset, the publicly available Criteo dataset, and a dataset from a commercial app to demonstrate our performance, empirically analyzed the influence of different parameters, and verified the correctness of the theoretical results.